joseph-flinn/site/data/posts/0047-retro-failure-finishing-migrations.md

 While it could be said that the sense of urgency and the whiplash came from multiple upstream issues around perceived lack of alignment on mission, values, strategy, and planning, that is shifting blame for a problem and prevents lessons learned.
-It is easy to manage a team in a perfect environment, but those do not exist.
+It is easy to manage a team in a perfect environment, but those perfect environments do not exist.

 Where did I go wrong?
 I failed to understand that all problems are people problems and not technical problems (Atwood 2008).
 My core lie of human value being tied to knowledge was a large catalyst in